jutonz/dctl_rb/README.md

 Each command relies on information in the `docker-compose.yaml` for the given environment to determine things like tag versions.

-The default environment is `dev`, but you can override this with `--env prod` etc
+The default environment is `dev`, but you can override this with `--env prod` etc.
+  * This just tells dctl where to look for your compose file--it doesn't actually do anything different.
+See [Installation](#Installation) for more info.

 * `dctl up`
 * `dctl down`